brihter/link/README.md

 # Link

-Link is an analytical tool for the integration, cleaning, merging and visualization of complex stratigraphic and spatial cemetery data.
+Link is an analytical tool for processing complex stratigraphic and spatial cemetery data.
+It integrates, cleans, merges, analyses, solves chronologies and visualizes heterogeneous archaeological datasets — clarifying both the possibilities and the limits of archaeological chronology in contexts of extensive cemetery stratigraphy.

-The tool was developed as part of the research project *Analysis of the Župna Cerkev Cemetery in Kranj (Slovenia) (Z6-4608)* and is designed to formalize archaeological reasoning in a way that is computationally explicit, analytically reproducible and open to critical inspection.
+Link formalizes archaeological reasoning in a way that is computationally explicit, analytically reproducible and open to critical inspection.

-Link processes heterogeneous archaeological datasets through a pipeline of loading, merging, analysis, chronological solving and visualization, producing outputs that clarify both the possibilities and the limits of archaeological chronology in contexts of extensive cemetery stratigraphy.

 A live deployment is available at [link.zrc-sazu.si](https://link.zrc-sazu.si/).

+## Funding

+Link arose as a conceptual product of the research project (Z6-4608) *Analysis of the Župna Cerkev Cemetery in Kranj (Slovenia)* and the complementary project *SRI-2503 RSF*, which ensured the reproducibility of all dating procedures and laid the foundations for further research of this cemetery.
+Both projects were funded by the Slovenian Research and Innovation Agency (ARIS), with SRI-2503 RSF providing funds dedicated to the development of modern research infrastructure.

 ## References